 Feeling overwhelmed by the day-to-day stress of being a parent?
 Believe us–you are not alone.
-You love your little one(s), but no matter how hard you work to stay calm, cool, and collected, we all need a little help when we’re on the 4th tantrum of the day.
-Sound familiar?
-Here, we’ll take a look at some parenting mantras you can think, whisper, or say out loud in the bathroom while you’re eating peanut butter cups (don’t judge me).
+You love your little one(s), but no matter how hard you work to stay calm, cool, and collected, everyone needs a little help to channel the best version of themselves.
+Check out some parenting mantras you can think, whisper, or say out loud in the bathroom while you’re eating peanut butter cups (no one is judging). 🙂

 Mantra #1: These feelings are present, and they will pass just like a storm coming through.